CoderDojoTC/micropython/docs/11-oled-ssd1306-spi.md

 [SSD1306 Library](https://github.com/micropython/micropython/blob/master/drivers/display/ssd1306.py) - click the RAW button and then right click to do a "Save As"

 [SSD1306 Library Searchable](https://github.com/stlehmann/micropython-ssd1306/blob/master/ssd1306.py)

-## SSD1306 vs. SH1106
-There is only one small difference between SSD1306 and SH1106: The SH1106 controller has an internal RAM of 132x64 pixel.
-The SSD1306 only has 128x64 pixel.

 ## The SPI interface
 The four wire I2C interface is great for kids that don't want to hook up more than four wires.
 But there are times when we want a higher performance screen with faster refresh times.
 This is when the SPI interface comes in handy.